jmiszczak/pgg_group_diversity/README.md

-# Cooperation in Public Goods Game with spatial diversity
+# Cooperation in Public Goods Game with neighbours diversity

-This repository contains source code for numerical experimentes for improving the cooperation in spatial public goods game by reevaluating the interaction neighbourhoods.
+This repository contains source code for numerical experimentes for improving the cooperation in spatial public goods game by diversifying the interaction neighbourhoods.